YESHYUNGSEOK/claude-code-tips/README.md

 What followed was a collaborative and iterative process.
 Claude Code suggested potential root causes and solutions.
 I experimented with those.
 Some turned out to be dead ends, so we went in a different direction.
 Throughout this, I controlled my pace.
 Sometimes I went faster, like when letting it explore different solution spaces or parts of the codebase.
 Sometimes I went slower, asking "what does this line mean exactly?"
 Controlling the level of abstraction, controlling the speed.

 Eventually I found a pretty elegant solution.
 The lesson: even in the world of the unknown, you can do a lot more with Claude Code than you might think.

+## Tip 35: Ctrl+B to move commands to the background

+When you have a long-running bash command in Claude Code, you can press Ctrl+B to move it to run in the background.
+Claude Code knows how to manage background processes - it can check on them later using the BashOutput tool.

+This is useful when you realize a command is taking longer than expected and you want Claude to do something else in the meantime.
+You can either have it use the exponential backoff method I mentioned in Tip 16 to check on progress, or just let it work on something else entirely while the process runs.

 ---